mmahlke/Bioinformatics_DiMeLo-seq/README.md

  <img src="https://github.com/mmahlke/Bioinformatics_DiMeLo-seq/blob/main/Figures/IGV_on_htc.png" alt="Requesting resources" style="width:80%; height:80%;">
 </div>

+Although we are requesting a number of cores in the above example, these large data can be cumbersome and if you remove a number and leave blank, you will recieve resources from the entire node.

 Here is a snapshot of the DiMeLo-seq .bam file we have been working with, showing mA in green and mC in red.
-To view modified bases in
+To view modified bases in IGV, right click the file name and select 'color alignments by' then select 'base modification'.

 The location shown is HOR1 on PDNC4 Chr4 Hap2, the copy of Chr4 with normal centromere.